rengapraveenx/FL_navigations/nav_1_notes.md

 ### 4. Named Routes

 This allows you to centralize your route definitions and navigate using simple string names.
+There are two main approaches.

+#### Approach A: Simple `routes` Map

+Good for simple routes that do not require arguments.

 **Example:**